 The Basic Concept

-Before continuing with this article, understand that your car can only handle, accelerate and brake as good as your tire's performance allows.
+Before continuing with this article, understand that your car can only handle, accelerate and brake as well as your tire's performance allows.

-Most modern cars have begun utilizing a chassis which has been constructed from high strength steel or alloy, providing high torsional rigidity.
-Although these bodies are much stiffer than ones of past years, it may not be up to the standard of those who are looking for increased performance.
+Most modern cars have begun utilizing a chassis that has been constructed from high-strength steel or alloy, providing high torsional rigidity.
+Although these bodies are much stiffer than ones of past years, they may not be up to the standard of those who are looking for increased performance.
 For those customers who seek a more "connected" chassis, body bracing such as a cross-member brace and/or strut tower brace may seem to be an easy, one-and-done solution.
-Yet in the case of newer cars which already come with a rigid chassis, you may find that the downside of using such bracing on these cars can result in unwanted vibrations.
+Yet in the case of newer cars that already come with a rigid chassis, you may find that the downside of using such bracing on these cars can result in unwanted vibrations.

 The chassis of the car acts as a collection of many springs, as the vehicle body is constantly subjected to vibrations and distortion through braking, acceleration, and suspension forces.
-If we take a look at standard vehicle suspension, you can see that it consists of a coil spring with a gas or oil filled damper.
+If we take a look at standard vehicle suspension, we can see that it consists of a coil spring with a gas or oil-filled damper.
 The car's chassis acts as the coil spring, but what acts as a damper (absorption of applied force)?

-The outer construction of the MCB is rather simple, and consists of a long torsion bar attached to a damper.
+The outer construction of the MCB is rather simple and consists of a long torsion bar attached to a damper.
 Each side of the motion control beam is securely attached to the vehicle's chassis with brackets.
-In simple form, if the damper component is removed from the motion control beam, it would essentially become a torsion bar attached to two point at the car's chassis, making it no different than a standard body brace.
-With just the bar alone, the chassis would be stiffened but would provide increased noise, vibration and harshness (NVH) to the vehicle.
-With the damper component involved, the MCB serves as a dual purpose tool - not only does it dampen chassis vibrations, but you'll also see the benefits of a more connected chassis thanks to the connected points on the chassis.
+In simple form, if the damper component is removed from the motion control beam, it would essentially become a torsion bar attached to two points at the car's chassis, making it no different than a standard body brace.
+With just the bar alone, the chassis would be stiffened but would provide increased noise, vibration, and harshness (NVH) to the vehicle.
+With the damper component involved, the MCB serves as a dual-purpose tool - not only does it dampen chassis vibrations, but you'll also see the benefits of a more connected chassis thanks to the connected points on the chassis.

-Motion Control Beams can be had as a purely mechanical unit or with nitrogen gas/oil filled internals.
-Performance will vary depending on the vehicle and the damper type.
+Motion Control Beams can be had as a purely mechanical unit or with nitrogen gas / oil-filled internals.
+The performance will vary depending on the vehicle and the damper type.

-MCBs which are purchased from Toyota Technocraft and Autoexe are the mechanical type, whereas SYMS Racing/STI MCBs use the nitrogen gas/oil filled type.
+MCBs that are purchased from Toyota Technocraft and Autoexe are the mechanical types, whereas SYMS Racing / STI MCBs use the nitrogen gas / oil-filled type.